 January-March: Go behind closed doors at Stourhead

-January: The 92nd anniversary of his death this month (and June 2020 marks the 180th anniversary of his birth)
+January: The 92nd anniversary of Thomas Hardy’s death this month (and June 2020 marks the 180th anniversary of his birth)

 January: Celebrate cider with a wassail in January!